” Your time is limited, so don’t waste it living someone else’s life.” Steve Jobs

-When you are raised in a family with a lot of dysfunction; hypercritical, controlling, coddling, alcoholic/drug addicted parent, chronically, physically ill parent, absence of parenting or raised in a void, early death of a parent etc. you do not get the skills you need to function unencumbered in life.
+When you are raised in a family with a lot of dysfunction; hypercritical, controlling, coddling, alcoholic/drug-addicted parent, chronically, a physically ill parent, absence of parenting or raised in a void, early death of a parent, etc. you do not get the skills you need to function unencumbered in life.
 You do not have all the tools.
 You develop different adaptive behaviors to deal with the dysfunction.
 These behaviors don’t work later in life.
 You must unlearn these behaviors and learn new behaviors.
 The new behaviors support you driving your own car without feeling guilty.

 Now if you take this thread of learning dysfunctional behaviors instead of healthy ones, can you see where denial has its roots?
 You must deny that there is anything wrong with the dysfunction so you now have denial of the burden and consequences and you have a high tolerance for self-abuse and self-neglect.
-You also must deny that healthy is healthy because how can you say No to taking care of the dysfunction.
-In my book I describe a very poignant scene, for me, when an 11 year old girl explained to me her father would come home drunk at 2 am with submarine sandwiches, wake her up (Mom must have declined eating with Dad at this hour because he then went to his daughter), and they would eat together in the early morning hours.
+You also must deny that healthy is healthy because how can you say no to taking care of the dysfunction.
+In my book, I describe a very poignant scene, for me, when an 11-year-old girl explained to me her father would come home drunk at 2 am with submarine sandwiches, wake her up (Mom must have declined to eat with Dad at this hour because he then went to his daughter), and they would eat together in the early morning hours.
 (She is cleaning his car and won’t have what she needs to drive hers in the morning.)
 When I said to her, “do you know other girls your age are not getting up at 2 am in the morning to eat with their Dad”, she answered, “I didn’t but I think you may be right”.
-Without intervention you think this dysfunctional world you are raised in is the norm.
+Without intervention, you think this dysfunctional world you are raised in is the norm.
 You don’t have to carry this burden into your adult life.
-Take some action now, today and say No to the burden of your family’s dysfunction and Yes to your Health!
+Take some action now, today, and say No to the burden of your family’s dysfunction and Yes to your Health!

 “Never make yourself feel like nothing, to make someone else feel like everything.”